Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 * USD-to-INR conversion uses the fixed assumption **1 USD = 75 INR**.
 * The exchange-rate assumption is not a live foreign-exchange rate.
 * Source-data quality limitations are part of the learning dataset.
-* The report is not an official internal AtliQ Hardware system.
+* This is a portfolio implementation and not an official internal AtliQ Hardware system.
-* The project is presented as a portfolio implementation and is not a production enterprise deployment.
 * Automated refresh, governance, security and enterprise data-management processes are outside the current project scope.

 ---

 # 🙌 Learning Outcomes

-This project provided practical experience across the complete data analytics workflow.
+This project provided practical experience across the end-to-end data analytics workflow.

 ### Technical Skills